nalintuscano0023-boop/ironman_superpower_ball/README.md

 Author: Nalin Tuscano

-This project is a hand-gesture controlled interactive energy ball built using Python, OpenCV, and MediaPipe.
+This project is a hand gesture controlled interactive energy ball built using Python, OpenCV, and MediaPipe.
 The system uses your webcam to detect your hand in real time and generates a glowing wavy plasma ball that follows your hand movement.

-The idea behind this project was to experiment with computer vision + creative visual effects, turning simple hand tracking into something that feels like controlling an Iron Man–style energy orb.
+The idea behind this project was to experiment with computer vision + creative visual effects, turning simple hand tracking into something that feels like controlling an Iron Man style energy orb.